Resources

 All The Little Details...

-There are so many tools, services, and plugins that you can use to keep your site running well and look cool.
+There are so many tools, services, and plugins that you can use to keep your site running well.
 Plus, if you want to play with the big kids, you'll need to make sure you keep up on all the little details that improve the reader experience.
 I try to keep the costs down, so here's what I use:

 Blog Plugins & Tools: